 I’ve been coming to the gardens since 2013 and I know everyone here – they’re all lovely people, like one big happy family – Fran, Trust Links member

 We run workshop activities at each site to build confidence and improve mindfulness.
-Members can enjoy music, art, yoga, creative writing, a women’s only group, woodwork, vocational training and access employment support.
+Members can enjoy music, art, yoga, creative writing, a women’s only group and woodwork.
+There is also access to vocational training and employment support.

 In addition, we work with adults with learning disabilities and dementia.
 We also sell the produce grown at our site, and run regular community events open to children, young people and families.
 The gardens have been frequent winners in ‘Southend in Bloom’ and ‘Anglia in Bloom’ competitions.